Tesla Solar Roof Is Not A Serious Product

 Given these dynamics, why should a savvy customer order the product and pay a $1,000 deposit to Tesla?

 The Company's main target, as it was in the case of the original Powerwall, are customers susceptible to Mr. Musk's charm or those who are entirely unaware of Tesla's consistently poor execution record.
-The intent of the reservation here is to create a buzz for Tesla to facilitate the next capital raise, while building a potential lead data base, and raising several thousands or tens of thousands of $1,000 no-interest unsecured debt.
+The intent of the reservation here is to create a buzz for Tesla to facilitate the next capital raise, while building a potential lead database, and raising several thousands or tens of thousands of $1,000 no-interest unsecured debt.

 We submit that Tesla is not a serious manufacturing Company and Solar Roof is not a serious product.
 In the second part of this article, we will discuss the economics of the Solar Roof solution and why it makes even less sense than the technology itself.